asalda/FiCUS/README.md

 ... in which the continuum SED for the CDFS017345 VANDELS spectrum at z = 3.6052 (example taken from [Saldana-Lopez et al. 2022b](https://ui.adsabs.harvard.edu/abs/2022arXiv221101351S/abstract)) is modeled using the `Starburst99` stellar library and a set of x4 metallicities.
 Dust attenuates the stellar continuum following the [Reddy et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...828..107R/abstract) prescription.
 The wavelength range considered in the fit is $1200-1920$ angstroms, and the output SEDs are normalized to $1350-1370$ angstroms.
 The VANDELS resolution is $R = 600$, and the number of MC realizations is fixed to x100.

 ## Outputs and Plots
 Multiple files are generated after a succesful FIT is completed, in `.txt, .npy` and `.pdf` format.
-The **OUPUT** files If the fit goes well, `FiCUS` generates different OUTPUT files
+The **OUTPUT** files If the fit goes well, `FiCUS` generates different OUTPUT files

 Finally, if `plot_mode == yes`, the code generates a deafult **PLOT** in `.pdf` format, with the same name as the INPUT file.
-This file is saved in the [/FiCUS/outputs/](outputs/) directory, and constitutes of three main panels: (1) .
-An example of the plot for the previous CDFS017345 SED fit is visualize below.
+This file is saved in the [/FiCUS/outputs/](outputs/) directory, and it constitutes of three main panels:
+1. (_Top:_) displays the (normalized) observed and error spectra as well as the best-fit stellar continuum SED;
+2. (_Bottom left:_) shows histograms with the best-fit light-fractions as a function of stellar age and metallicity; and
+3. (_Bottom right:_) inclcudes a summary chart with the main best-fit parameters.

+An example of the plot for the previous CDFS017345 SED fit with `FiCUS` is visualized below.

 ![plot_example](examples/example.png)